stefek99/wings-integration/README.md

     npm install wings-integration --save

-Once package installed, you can import our BasicCrowdsale.sol contract to your smart contract.
+Once the package has installed, you can import our BasicCrowdsale.sol contract to your smart contract.

 Like: